 I make it to breakfast by 8:00, but I'm not first.
 Some are party guests that leave right after breakfast.

 It is completely overcast outside, but no rain.
 At least it isn't when I start out.
 I head towards Weymouth.
 I see a parking lot for the nearby beach.
 I pull in.
 I walk through the Lodmoor Nature Reserve to get to Preston and Overcombe Beach.
 Then I walk back along the beach boardwalk to return to my car.
 Then I drive up the hill to the Jordan Hill Roman Temple ruins.
 Then I take a walk on the cliff top park.
 Then I drive into downtown Weymouth.
 I stop a couple times to get a picture of the beach and the boats.
 I then drive up to Nothe Fort, but it isn't open for the season yet.
 I then drive to Chesil Beach.
 By now it is lightly raining and has become foggy.
 I can't see much of the beach.
-I pass on driving out to Portland.
+I pass on driving out to Isle of Portland.
 Everything in my Lonely Planet is either not open yet for the season, or is a scenic view.
 There will be no views of anything today.

 Following the map loaned to me by the hotel I get out of town and head to Abbotsbury.
 I park and walk to the St. Nicholas Church.
 I then walk along the main street until I reach a small antiques shop.
 No furniture here.
 It just had old stuff.
 More like a second hand shop.
 We chat.
 Then I return to my car and drive to The Swannery.
 I arrive just in time to see the 12:00 feeding.
 The whole operation is quite amazing.
 Unfortunately by the time the rain is rather heavy.
 Double unfortunately I left my umbrella in the car.
 At least my jacket has a hood.
 As I was leaving I chat with a couple.
 They recommend eating at the Hive Beach Café.
 They suggest dishes and give me directions.